hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlClip Toggling(GameObject gameObject, bool value)`<br/>
  Enable or disable a GameObject.
 This lasts one frame.

+- `AacFlClip Toggling(GameObject[] gameObjectsWithNulls, bool value)`<br/>
+  Enable or disable GameObjects.
+This lasts one frame.
+The array can safely contain null values.

 - `AacFlClip TogglingComponent(Component[] componentsWithNulls, bool value)`<br/>
 Toggle several components.
 This lasts one frame.
 The runtime type of each individual component will be used.
 The array can safely contain null values.